Crystal polymorphism: Other organic compounds

+Organic mixtures

+Cocoa butter has six crystal polymorphs with different melting-points, mechanical properties, and separation behavior (chocolate bloom).
+They are named in an order of increasing melting point.
+The most desired form V, with a combination of snap and gloss, is produced by tempering, see tempered chocolate.
+The forms differ by family (I, II: hexagonal; III, IV: orthorhombic perpendicular; V, VI: triclinic) and by how fatty acid tails are packed.

 Inorganic matter

 Elements

 Elements including metals may exhibit polymorphism.
 Allotropy is the term used when describing elements having different forms and is used commonly in the field of metallurgy.
 Some (but not all) allotropes are also polymorphs.
 For example, iron has three allotropes that are also polymorphs.
 Alpha-iron, which exists at room temperature, has a bcc form.
 Above 910 degrees gamma-iron exists, which has a fcc form.
 Above 1390 degrees delta-iron exists with a bcc form.

 Another metallic example is tin, which has two allotropes that are also polymorphs.
 At room temperature, beta-tin exists as a white tetragonal form.
 When cooled below 13.2 degrees, alpha-tin forms which is gray in color and has a cubic diamond form.
+Alpha-tin has a lower density, tearing apart the tin part from within.
+This is known as tin pest.

 A classic example of a nonmetal that exhibits polymorphism is carbon.
-Carbon has many allotropes, including graphite, diamond, and londsdaleite.
+Carbon has many allotropes, including graphite, diamond, and lonsdaleite.
 However, these are not all polymorphs of each other.
 Graphite is not a polymorph of diamond and londsdaleite, since it is chemically distinct, having sp^{2} hybridized bonding.
 Diamond and londsdaleite are chemically identical, both having sp^{3} hybridized bonding, and they differ only in their crystal structures, making them polymorphs.
 Additionally, graphite has two polymorphs, a hexagonal (alpha) form and a rhombohedral (beta) form.